 Try talking to it –

 Questions are always a good place to start “what is it like to be a ????”, or if you have a problem that you are wrestling with ask if there is any insight that this natural object could give.

 Hearing the Answer can be a little bit trickier

 Sometimes words will pop into your head and when they are not words that you would be likely to come up from your own mind you can be assured that they have come from elsewhere.

-Sometimes an idea, awareness or an understanding suddenly pops into your mind – somebody has flicked that switch again.
+Occassionally an idea, awareness or an understanding suddenly pops into your mind.
+Sometimes the full force hits you, the light-bulb moments, somebody has flicked that switch again.

 Sometimes you will be drawn to a certain feature of the object, a particular shape that is metaphorical and sheds light on the question that you asked.

 With practice this gets easier – Yehudi Menuhin didn’t start life off as a violin virtuoso, he started off playing ‘twinkle, twinkle, little star’ (OK I made that bit up), but you get my point; to excel at anything a lot of hours of practice goes into it.